Mychael23/miRNA-expression-in-multiple-rainbow-trout-tissues-during-MR/README.md

 ### Main Objective:
 To investigate the effects of miRNA expression in insulin-dependent rainbow trout tissues on metabolism and insulin sensitivity during methionine restriction

-### Methodology:
-This will be a cross-sectional study.
-A total of 16 juvenile rainbow trout would be used.
-Their growth rate and weight be fore and after the 8 week period would be used to determined.
-After the study period of 8 weeks of being fed specific dietary regimes, they will be euthanised, muscle, adipose and liver samples will be taken, snap frozen in liquid nitrogen, and stored at −80C until analysis.
-RNA was extracted isolation of total RNA.
-From total RNA, MiRNA would be quantified.
-MiRanda 3.0 would be used to predict miRNA- gene interaction for the miRNA identified and quantified.

-### Expected Outcomes:
-The miRNA expression levels in various insulin dependent-tissues during methionine restriction would be classified.
-The miRNAs found in more than one tissue which is associated with the metabolic MR phenotype would be identified.